SickChill/SickChill.Wiki/Episode-Status.md

    * Generally used to mark a episode as downloaded and watched
    * it add plus one toward the individual episode count
    * it is included in total episode count and added to the progress bar
-   * this is a manual setting for keeping track of physical episodes (ie. on a disc you own) when using SickRage as a collection manager
+   * this is a manual setting for keeping track of physical episodes (ie. on a disc you own) when using Sick-Rage as a collection manager

 * **Ignored**
     * episode is not wanted by the user